Content Formatting Tips: How to Structure Text to Keep Readers Engaged

 In a study of press releases on prnewswire.com, analysis showed that when compared to text-only releases, views increased 1.4x when an image was included and 2.8x when a video was part of the release.

-Since 65% of people are visual learners and social media platforms increasingly favor visual content, this isn’t something to skip over in your writing.
+Plus, 65% of people are visual learners and social media platforms increasingly favor visual content.
+So, this isn’t something to skip over in your writing.

 If you need visual elements for your article, PR Newswire for Journalists provides journalists and bloggers access to a library of multimedia assets for editorial use.